Project

 i.
 The ImPACT Coalition on AI and Cyber

-This coalition has a Side Event at the UN in New York on September 21st at an Action Day prior to the Summit ofthe Future on September 22nd/23rd.
+This coalition has a Side Event at the UN in New York on September 21st at an Action Day prior to the Summit of the Future on September 22nd/23rd.
 The prime focus however is to engage with the Global Dialogue on AI Governance, promoting a safe, just and sustainable future.

 ii.
 The Coalition on Baruch Plan on AI (CBPAI)